Cubs vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-George Springer and the Toronto Blue Jays square off against Mike Tauchman and the Chicago Cubs on Friday at 7:07 PM ET, in the first of a three-game series at Rogers Centre.
+Vladimir Guerrero Jr. and Cody Bellinger will be among the stars on display when the Toronto Blue Jays face the Chicago Cubs on Saturday at 3:07 PM ET, at Rogers Centre.

-The favored Blue Jays have -150 moneyline odds against the underdog Cubs, who are listed at +125.
-The total is 9 runs for the game.
+The Cubs are -105 moneyline underdogs in this matchup against the Blue Jays (-115).
+The over/under is 8.5 runs for the matchup (with -110 odds on the over and -110 odds on the under).

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.